RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Range-aware Relative Neighborhood Graph

-In summary, \yin{MRNG} establishes edges based solely on \textit{spatial} proximity, whereas RRNG incorporates both \textit{spatial} and \textit{attribute} proximity.
-This design principle leads to distinct graph topologies: direct edges connecting distant attributes (e.g., $(1,4)$ in Fig.~\ref{fig:rtrr_rng}) in \yin{MRNG} are often replaced in RRNG by paths traversing nodes with small attribute differences (e.g., $(1,2)$ and $(2,4)$ in Fig.~\ref{fig:rtrr_rrng}).
+In summary, \yin{MRNG} establishes edges based solely on \textit{spatial} proximity, whereas RRNG incorporates both \textit{spatial} and \textit{attribute} proximity into the witness rule.
+This design principle leads to distinct graph topologies: direct edges connecting distant attributes (e.g., $(1,4)$ in Fig.~\ref{fig:rtrr_rng}) in \yin{MRNG} are often replaced in RRNG by paths traversing attribute-between nodes (e.g., $(1,2)$ and $(2,4)$ in Fig.~\ref{fig:rtrr_rrng}).
+This replacement makes the path more robust to interval filtering.